-The IFMA-RICS suite of credentials and professional qualifications provides a defined path for entry and advancement in facilities management and combined FM training opportunities, offering a full spectrum of professional development for every career stage, from new entrants to experienced professionals.
+The IFMA-RICS suite of professional credentials provides a defined path for entry and advancement in facilities management and combined FM training opportunities offering a full spectrum of professional development for every career stage from new entrants to experienced professionals.

 En este módulo, los facility managers serán introducidos a conceptos clave del facility management que van desde el papel que desempeñan en la organización al conjunto de habilidades y competencias necesarias para desempeñar eficazmente su labor.
 Además, este taller le otorgará al facility manager un mayor aprecio por lo que administran en el lugar de trabajo y los desafíos típicos que enfrentan a diario.

 As an unprecedented number of experienced facility managers transition out of active practice, the FM industry is experiencing the largest professional hand-off in industry history.
 This session addresses the need for FM organizations to preserve the FM legacy and prepare for the next generation of facility professionals.